 System level role Respect NT security?
 Document displayed in repository group?
 Document displayed in subgroup of repository?
-Analyzed.
+Repo Coordinator Repo Manager Repo Admin N Y All Repo Owner Y - when the repository group is not Analyzed.
 No - when the repository group is Analyzed.
-Same as Repository Coordinator/Manager/Administrator when analyzed Repo User Repo Viewer Υ N
+N Same as Repository User/Viewer when not analyzed Same as Repository Coordinator/Manager/Administrator when analyzed Repo User Repo Viewer Υ N